studentinsights/studentinsights/docs/technical/NEW-DISTRICT-SFTP-SETUP.md

 # New District SFTP Setup with Password

 To set up an Insights instance, we need an SFTP server where data will sync nightly.

-A private key connection is preferable, but some hosted Aspen/X2 instances are preconfigured to work with a username/password.
+The best option is to used private keys to secure the SFTP server, but some hosted Aspen/X2 instances are preconfigured to work with a username/password.
 We can work with that.
+Ideally password authentication is a temporary step and the site transitions over to public key auth before it reaches full deployment to a school or district.

 # Steps